UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 Energy Audits are not required for most insulation-only jobs, this is optional and was previously part of a free program being offered.
 If another program begins, you can be sure to find information about it on our site!

-Unified Insulation offers blower door testing!
+Unified Home Solutions offers FREE blower door testing! - $450 value!

 A blower door test will find weak spots in your home where energy is being lost!
 This video shows a tightly sealed home compared to a very drafty home.
 Know where your home is vulnerable to air gaps and stop the problem!

 That is a blower door test in action!
-It will show just how much air is entering, and how much is being lost via air gaps
+It will show just how much air is entering, and how much is being lost via air gaps - This is a free service you can schedule today!! $450 value just for you!

 A technician will use a calibrated fan attached to a computer and run software diagnostics to determine the air pressure indoors.
 This test is optional and does not need to be performed before we insulate a home.
 In the case of much older homes, this test is recommended to assist in sealing air gaps left over from when the home was constructed.